gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 NOT use the SCTP Restart DTLS Key for any other use case than SCTP association restart.

 An SCTP endpoint wanting to be able to initiate a protected SCTP restart needs to store securely and persistently the restart Keys, and related DTLS epoch, indexed so that when performing a restart with the peer node it had a protected SCTP association which can identify the right restart Key and DTLS epoch and initialize the restart DTLS Key Context for when restarting the SCTP association.

-The keys and epoch need to be stored securely and persistently so that they survive the events that are causing protected SCTP Restart procedure to be used, for instance a crash of the SCTP stack.
+The keys and epoch need to be stored securely and persistently so that they survive the events that are causing the protected SCTP Restart procedure to be used, for instance a crash of the SCTP stack.
 The security considerations for persistent secure storage of keying materials is further discussed in
 {{sec-considertation-storage}}.

-The SCTP Restart handshakes INIT, INIT ACK, COOKIE ECHO, COOKIE ACK exactly as in legacy SCTP Restart case; INIT, INIT ACK MUST be sent plain as in the legacy, whereas COOKIE ECHO, COOKIE ACK Chunks MUST be sent as DTLS chunk protected using the restart DTLS key context.

 A DTLS Chunk using the restart DTLS key context is identified by having the R bit (Restart Indicator) set in the DTLS Chunk (see